 Hobby grant

-Grants are up to £750 per year for an activity that the individual or family feel may help:
+Grants are for an activity that the individual or family feel may help:

 • Improve self-esteem and confidence